Importing Subscriptions¶

 Payment methods¶

-If the customer already has a payment method saved against their account on your store, the app adds it to the subscription automatically during import.
+If the customer already has a reusable payment method saved against their account on your store, the app adds it to the subscription automatically during import.
+Customers are matched by email address, so the email in your CSV must match the one on their Shopify account.
+A reusable payment method is one from a previous subscription, or a card the customer has explicitly saved to their account — a card used only for a one-off past order is not stored by Shopify and can't be linked.
 Otherwise the subscription is created without a payment method.
-Payment details cannot be transferred from another system, so any imported customer who does not already have a saved card needs to add one before their first billing date.
+Payment details cannot be transferred from another system, so any imported customer who does not already have a saved payment method needs to add one before their first billing date.

 Prompting customers after import¶

 Once the import completes, open the Subscriptions list and review the Has Issues tab.
-Any imported subscriptions that still need a payment method will appear here.
+Any imported subscriptions that still need a payment method appear here, each marked with a yellow warning triangle so you can track your progress at a glance.
 Select these subscriptions and use the Send add payment method email bulk action to prompt the customers to add one.

 We recommend doing this soon after the import so customers have plenty of lead time to add a payment method before their first billing date.